Vandivier/afterecon/content/2014-11-14-american-spectator-the-pope-theyve-been-waiting-for.md

 ---
-title: American Spectator: The Pope They've Been Waiting For
+title: "American Spectator: The Pope They've Been Waiting For"
 date: 2014-11-14 16:03:23
 author: John Vandivier
 ---